 What does it mean if I can’t get erections?

-Although erectile dysfunction in men and low sex drive can be linked, not getting erections doesn't mean you definitely have low sex drive.
+ED and low sex drive in men can be linked.
+But not getting erections doesn't mean you definitely have a low sex drive.

-Sexual dysfunctions are a different issue – if you can't get erections when you want to have sex this is something that you might be able to get treatment for.
-Erectile dysfunction treatments won't raise your libido but they will make it easier to get an erection when you're aroused.
+If you can't get erections when you want to, that’s something you might be able to fix with treatment.
+ED treatments won't raise your sex drive, but they’ll make it easier to get and keep an erection when you're aroused.

 Is low sex drive a health problem?

-Natural aphrodisiacs aren’t reliable – these have often been used throughout history as a way of increasing sex drives and overcoming symptoms of conditions such as ED.
-However, a review carried out in 2010 showed that there is little evidence to suggest that natural aphrodisiacs are a good way of improving sexual desire or performance for both men and women.
+- Natural aphrodisiacs aren’t reliable.
+A review done in 2010 found that there’s little evidence to suggest that natural aphrodisiacs are a good way of improving sexual desire or performance, for both men and women

 Is my relationship affecting my sex drive?